wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hard-disk-drive.md

 </blockquote>

 *This article describes a tool for testing your HDD on a daily basis and how can you fill it completely with zeros or random numbers to check it for broken sectors.*

-I was spending a whole day installing and configuring 4 different operating systems on my new Desktop PC - I didn't virtualize my Windows because I wanted to use it for gaming (especially [Fallout 3](http://fallout.bethsoft.com/)).
+I was spending a whole day installing and configuring 4 different operating systems on my new Desktop PC - I didn't use virtualization my Windows because I wanted to use it for gaming (especially [Fallout 3](http://fallout.bethsoft.com/)).
 After four weeks the disasters happened: My hard disk drive (HDD)was broken.
 Before spending a whole installing your new systems, it is worth spending a day to check your new HDD.

 ## Symptoms of a breaking HDD